 - The Minimap (10 in main picture 4.1 above, 10a below) can be moved wherever it suits you (click and drag to do so).
 It shows a reduced version of the main map with the various participants' positions indicated by small colored squares.
 There are different buttons on top of the display, allowing various actions.
-Those are, from left to right: - Minimize / Maximize button to reduce the minimap (or put it back to main size) - Center button to display the main map centered on its main central point - Cycle button allowing you to find the next unmoved unit stack in the current phase (in air movement, the cycle button will only look for air units for example) - Inspector button, which does the same thing as right-clicking inside a region (see above)

-Control filter button (can be toggled on/off) which will color the regions with the respective colors of their owning sides as presented in Illustration 4.1i below.
+Those are, from left to right: - Minimize / Maximize button to reduce the minimap (or put it back to main size) - Center button to display the main map centered on its main central point - Cycle button allowing you to find the next unmoved unit stack in the current phase - Inspector button, which does the same thing as right-clicking inside a region (see above) - Control filter button (can be toggled on/off) which will color the regions with the respective colors of their owning sides as presented in Illustration 4.1i below.